Divlje pčele

 Divlje pčele (Wild Bees) is a Croatian family drama television series that premiered on 3 November 2025 on RTL.
 It is a remake of the Greek series Agries melisses.

+The first season concluded on 8 June 2026.
+The second season premiered on 21 September 2026.

 Premise

 Set in the 1950s, the series focuses on three sisters, Katarina, Cvita, and Zora, who navigate the life in a traditional, patriarchal village.
 To help her family, the eldest sister Katarina agrees to marry the wealthiest man in the village, unaware of his hidden intentions.